More Than 200 Companies, All in One Place.

 Wisconsin Car Insurance Laws

-Wisconsin car insurance laws are very strict.
+Wisconsin auto insurance laws are very strict.
 All insurance companies are required to report lapses in insurance coverage to the state.
 Even if your insurance coverage lapses for a few days, expect a letter from the state asking you to reinstate your policy right away.
+Insurance policies are often offered in different packages to suit various needs, so it’s important to choose the right coverage for your situation.
+Always check with the Wisconsin Department of Transportation to ensure you are meeting all legal requirements for auto insurance in the state.

 What Are the Mandatory Car Insurance Requirements in Wisconsin?

-We highly recommend carrying appropriate coverage.
-See the list below for Wisconsin’s minimum required insurance with bodily injury and property damage.
+We strongly recommend carrying appropriate coverage.
+Wisconsin’s minimum insurance requirements are:

 What Factors Does Wisconsin Law Allow in Determining Your Premiums?